fabianmichael/kirby-typography/README.md

 ## 6 License

-Kirby-Typography is released under the GNU General Public License 3.0 or later.
+*Kirby-Typography* is released under the GNU General Public License 3.0 or later.
 See `LICENSE` file for details (FYI: This is mandatory, because wp-Typography is also released under GPL.
 I would have preferred the MIT license.).

 ## 7 Credits

 **Kirby-Typography** is developed and maintained by [Fabian Michael](https://fabianmichael.de).

-The plugin includes/is based on the following third-party libraries:
+The plugin includes or is based on the following third-party libraries:

 -	**PHP-Typography:** Copyright 2014-2016 Peter Putzer; 2012-2013 Marie Hogebrandt; 2009-2011 KINGdesk, LLC.
 Released under the [GPL 2.0](http://www.gnu.org/licenses/gpl-2.0.html) or later.
 Large parts of this documentation have also been copied and/or adapted from the original WordPress plugin.
 -	**HTML5-PHP:** Released under the *HTML5Lib License* (see `vendors/masterminds/HTML5/LICENSE` for details and contributors)
 -	**A List of all Top-Level-Domains**, maintained by the [Internet Assigned Numbers Authority (IANA)](http://www.iana.org) (automatically updated once a week)
 - **JavaScript** (copyfix.js) based on [Hyphenator](https://github.com/mnater/Hyphenator) 5.2.0(devel).
-Copyright (C) 2015 by Mathias Nater.
+Copyright 2015 by Mathias Nater.
 Originally released under the MIT license.